-I first started with some paper prototypes, which I presented to the CPO to point out some fundamental design flaws with the current software and to inform him of the importance of UX at the company.
+I first started with some paper prototypes (some shown above), which I presented to the CPO to point out some fundamental design flaws with the current software and to inform him of the importance of UX at the company.

 Then, I gradually moved onto an Adobe XD interactive prototype that became an ever-growing design document.